MAPC/myschoolcommute2/README.md

 Obtain a Sentry Client Key DSN from [Sentry](https://sentry.io/settings/metropolitan-area-planning-cou/my-school-commute-2/keys/) and set `SENTRY_DSN` in your `.env` to that value.

+Make sure to install the libgeos dev package on your deployment server so that the RGeo gem native extensions work.

+`sudo apt-get install libgeos-dev`

+Mac users will also need to install the geos library locally to do development.
+`brew install geos`

 ## Deployment
 This project is setup to deploy with capistrano to MAPC servers.
 Run `cap staging deploy` or `cap production deploy` to deploy the develop branch to staging or master branch to production after pushing your changes to Github.